daipe-ai/platform-docs/docs/data-pipelines-workflow/offline-access.md

 - `azure-pipelines.yml` - simple offline devops pipeline

 **Note**
 In this skeleton project we included dependencies for Windows/Linux and Python 3.7.
-So we are able to develop bricksflow project on local Windows machine and also use it on some ci/cd Linux agent.
+So we are able to develop Daipe project on local Windows machine and also use it on some ci/cd Linux agent.
 Also very important thing is that our target Databricks runtime is DBR 7.5 which is Linux with Python 3.7.
 If you want to make some changes, e.g. add some python package it's your responsibility to add appropriate wheels in the `dependencies/` direcotry.

 ## Configuration
 There are two new configuration options in `src/__myproject__/_config/bundles/dbxdeploy.yaml`